 If we can understand the processes, as a whole, it will facilitate our long-term efforts to improve photosynthetic efficiency and increase crop yield, by redesigning different parts of the system to work better.

-To achieve this goal, we work collaboratively across disciplines, spanning X NUMBER OF LABS, to answer these fundamental questions photosynthesis.
+To achieve this goal, we work collaboratively across disciplines and between labs to answer fundamental questions concerning photosynthesis.
 Our participating researchers have expertise in various disciplines, including biophysics, biochemistry, physiology, photobiology, genetics, and cell biology.

 We are currently studying photosynthesis from four angles:

-We are focusing on chloroplasts, the engines where photosynthesis begins.
+We are focusing on chloroplasts, the subcellular compartment in which photosynthesis begins.
 We want to understand how the chloroplast membranes are created and maintained in living plants.
-We also want to examine how the chloroplast interacts with other parts of the cell that contribute towards photosynthetic processes.
+We also want to examine how the chloroplast interacts with other parts of the cell that contribute to photosynthetic processes.
 (Benning, Brandizzi, Hu)

-We are exploring how the structural features of the biological panel influence the availability of carbon dioxide in the photosynthetic compartments.
+We are exploring how the structural features of the biological solar panel influence the availability of carbon dioxide in the photosynthetic compartments.
 We also want to look at how photorespiration and Calvin-Benson cycle regulation work together.
 (Hu, Brandizzi, Ducat, He, Sharkey)

 We are studying how the Calvin-Benson cycle energy outputs coordinate with changing light intensities in the surrounding environment.
 We also seek to understand how these outputs match with the light-dependent reactions of the cell.
 (Sharkey, Froehlich, Howe, Kramer)

-We want to use engineered model plants (Arabidopsis) and cyanobacteria to understand how shifts in the allocation of carbon, the raw material for energy compounds, are sensed by these organisms.
-We also seek to understand how these alterations, in addition to other functions like defense or light detection, influence the activity of photosynthesis.
+We are using engineered model plants (Arabidopsis) and cyanobacteria to understand how shifts in the allocation of carbon, the raw material for production of energy-dense compounds, are sensed by these organisms.
+We also seek to understand how changes in environmental conditions, including various stresses, influence carbon partitioning and the activity of photosynthesis.
 (Ducat, Howe, Kramer, Montgomery, Sharkey)

 With this diversity of perspectives, combined with the unique technologies at our disposal, we are well positioned to understand the biological solar panel in a more holistic way.